Radical Sportscars: Current models

 The Radical model range has seven different models in various options, most notably in the powerplants, are available on all of the cars.

 SR1

 The SR1 is the first Radical to have its own racing series - The SR1 Cup - a club, owner-driven racing series that combines competition with training.

-Combining exceptional performance and handling with LMP styling and low cost of ownership, the SR1 is priced at £44,500 + VAT.
-It is powered by an advanced 182 horsepower RPE-Suzuki four-cylinder engine capable of propelling the car 0–60 in 3.5 seconds and eventually to a speed of 138 miles per hour.
+The SR1 is priced at £44,500 + VAT.
+It is powered by a 182 horsepower RPE-Suzuki four-cylinder engine capable of propelling the car from 0–60 mph in 3.5 seconds and eventually to a top speed of 138 mph.
 It is capable of 2.3 g of lateral acceleration.